dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 ]
 ```

-There are many hosts have multiple listings.
+There are many hosts that have multiple listings.

 7. find the average `review_scores_rating` per neighborhood, and only show those that are 4 or above, sorted in descending order of rating